PhilipK/BoilR/Readme.md

 ## Tips

-### Tips for steam deck

-I currently don't have a steam deck, which slows down development for it a bit.
-There might still be problems specific to the deck, so if you run into one please check the issues.

-If you have a problem launching a game, try to manually set a proton version for it.

 ### Tips for Linux

 If you are running Linux (this includes Steam Deck) and are running into problems check [tips for Linux section](tips_for_linux.md)

 ### Configuration

-Most people will not have to configure anything, just open BoilR and click Synchronize, but it is possible to configure a lot, see the [configuration section](configuration.md)
+Most people will not have to configure anything, just open BoilR and click Import Games, but it is possible to configure a lot, see the [configuration section](configuration.md)

 ### Run as CLI